-The Internet Watch Foundation is made up of a team of over 50 diverse people working in a variety of disciplines including our front-line analysts who spend each and every working day assessing images and videos of children suffering sexual abuse.
+The Internet Watch Foundation is made up of a team of over 70 diverse people working in a variety of disciplines including our front-line analysts and image classification assessors who spend each and every working day assessing images and videos of children suffering sexual abuse.
 The team are led by our Senior Leadership Team under the executive management of Susie Hargreaves OBE, our CEO.

 Our strategy and long-term objectives are overseen by our Board of Trustees.
 They're a group of professionally and personally diverse individuals who are leaders in their own right, bringing varied and relevant experiences to the IWF.
 We are accountable to the Charities Commission and Companies House and submit the requisite documents to them as required.
 Our staff are supported by comprehensive and wide-ranging welfare structures and are subject to enhanced Disclosure and Barring Service checks (formerly called Criminal Records Bureau checks) before their appointment.